The 10-Step PPC Audit Guide & Checklist

 When you’re conducting your PPC audit, make sure you know how much you’re spending on each campaign.
 Record that data so you can see how much you’re spending to generate the results you have for your campaign.

 You’ll want to record your cost-per-click (CPC) and how many clicks you get for your budget.
-This is important information to know when you’re setting up your audit because it will help you understand how successful your campaign is.
+This is important information to know when you’re setting up your paid search audit because it will help you understand how successful your campaign is.

 4. Look at your ad content